Where Is The Gracious Mistress Of The Parsonage?

 Children are truly a blessing from God.
 But grandchildren and great-grandchildren are beyond blessing.
 It is God’s reward He gives to those faithful parents.

-Dr. James L. Snyder is pastor of the Family of God Fellowship in Ocala, where he lives with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email jamessnyder51@gmail.com. www.jamessnyderministries.com.
+Dr. James L. Snyder is pastor of the Family of God Fellowship, Ocala, FL 34483, where he lives with the Gracious Mistress of the Parsonage.
+Telephone 1-352-216-3025, e-mail jamessnyder 51@gmail.com.
+Website is www.jamessnyderministries.com.

 (0) comments